hashgraph/hedera-nft-auction-demo/README.md

 __Create a topic__

-This will create a new topic id and set the `VUE_APP_TOPIC_ID` environment variable.
+This will create a new topic id and set the `TOPIC_ID` environment variable.

 _Note: This command will create the topic using the `OPERATOR_ID` defined in the `.env` file, you should be using the account that will run the auction node here._